 - Creating a Professional Portfolio

 The Teacher Academy Capstone Project is a professional portfolio, organized according to the PRAXIS III Domains of Teaching and includes extensive reflective writings and classroom artifacts that evidence a thorough understanding of pursuing a teaching career.
 The portfolio, combined with the internships, is the basis for college credit or advanced college standing.
 Wright State University, University of Cincinnati, and University of Dayton are some of the colleges that grant 3 or more college credits for the successful completion of the Teacher Academy.
-All students participate in Future Educators Association.
+Students who earn an Associate’s degree at Sinclair Community College have an opportunity to complete a Bachelor of Science in Education degree at University of Dayton with a half-tuition scholarship, provided the student meet qualifications determined by UD.
+All students participate in Educators Rising Ohio, a career-technical student organization.

 Contact Instructor Toni Crawford at 513-932-5677 ext.
 5378 or Toni.Crawford@mywccc.org.